oncomouse/dhsi2019/day04.md

 ### Formik!

 [Formik](https://jaredpalmer.com/formik/) is a form abstraction layer for React.
-It doesn't do anything fancy (there are some very fancy React form libraries) but it lets write DRY forms.
+It doesn't do anything fancy (there are some very fancy React form libraries) but it lets us write DRY forms.

 Here's the above example rewritten for Formik: